Rob Hopkins: Early life and education

 Born in Chiswick, London, Hopkins grew up in London until the age of 12, when he moved to Wiltshire, attending St John's School, before then moving to Bristol where he went to the Bristol Waldorf School for two years, followed by Henbury School to earn his A Levels.
 This was followed by an art foundation course at Bower Ashton Art College, also in Bristol.

 From 1988, he spent two and a half years living at Istituto Lama Tsong Khapa, a Tibetan Buddhist monastery in Tuscany, Italy, working as the house manager.
 He then spent a year travelling in India, Pakistan (including a visit to the Hunza Valley), China, Tibet, Hong Kong and then back to India where he met Emma, who has been his partner since then.
-They settled in Bristol, where Rob earned a degree in Environmental Quality & Resource Management at the University of the West of England, and also undertook his Permaculture Design Course.
+They settled in Bristol, where Rob earned a degree in Environmental Quality & Resource Management at the University of the West of England.

-Hopkins holds a first class Honours degree in environmental quality and resource management from the University of the West of England (1993–1996), a Master of Science in social research (2007) and a doctorate at Plymouth University (2011) on the subject of transition (Localisation and Resilience at the Local Level: The Case of Transition Town Totnes).
-He is a visiting fellow at Plymouth University, and in July 2013 was awarded an honorary doctorate by the University of the West of England.
+Hopkins earned a degree in environmental quality and resource management from the University of the West of England (1993–1996), a Master of Science in social research (2007) and a doctorate at Plymouth University (2011).
+He was a visiting fellow at Plymouth University, and in July 2013 was awarded an honorary doctorate by the University of the West of England.
 The 4 October 2016, he was awarded an honorary doctorate by the University of Namur.